bryantaylor/html-email-starter/README.md

 The gulpfile is the engine of the workflow.
 It does the following:

-* Compiles templates in Jade to HTML
+* Compiles templates from Jade to HTML
 * Processes SCSS into CSS
 * Inlines CSS into HTML via MailChimp Inliner
 * Outputs HTML with inlined CSS to an `./output/` directory